Genius ERP: ready out-of-the-box for custom manufacturing.

 You will reduce both operational and administrative costs with an ERP because you will run your entire operation from one centralized system, meaning you won’t have to pay for multiple systems and the associated maintenance costs.
 Also, because ERPs let you manage your shop better as a whole, you will avoid delays that can cost you dearly, for example, by being better able to manage long lead items or other processes that can set you back.

 MRP (Material Requirements Planning) versus ERP (Enterprise Resource Planning) business software systems are very closely related.
 However, each will give you different capabilities and levels of performance, and are different in the scope of services that they offer.
-Both ERPs and MRPs provide excellent manufacturing functionality, but it is the real question is whether you need assistance with more than just manufacturing processes.
+Both ERPs and MRPs software provide excellent manufacturing functionality (inventory management), but it is the real question is whether you need assistance with more than just manufacturing processes.
 MRPs are focused specifically on manufacturing processes, while ERPs provide a broader range of solutions including accounting, project management, business intelligence, sales and customer relationship management.